BlockstreamResearch/bip-frost-dkg/README.md

 *Raises*:

 - `HostSeckeyError` - If the host secret key is invalid, or if the key does not match the recovery data.
-  (This can also occur if the recovery data is invalid.)
+The latter can also occur if the recovery data is invalid.
 - `RecoveryDataError` - If recovery failed due to invalid recovery data.

 #### RecoveryDataError Exception